 Petty cash is used to purchase low cost items, e.g. refreshments, newspapers, office supplies etc. It is not analysed in detail but recoded as ‘petty cash’ expenditure.
 The maximum that may be processed through petty cash each month is £75.00

-Staffing costs are divided into two areas: "Support Staff costs", which include salaries, Employers NI contributions (ERNI), overtime, bonuses etc. and "Support Staff Other Costs", which include, travel, training, etc.
+Staffing costs are divided into two areas: “Support Staff costs”, which include salaries, Employers NI contributions (ERNIC), overtime, bonuses etc. and “Support Staff Other Costs”, which include, travel, training, etc.

 The information held by the Northern Ireland Assembly Commission in relation to the expenditure paid to volunteers from the OCE is regarded as sensitive personal data on political opinion.
 The Data Protection Act 1998 requires the Northern Ireland Assembly Commission to process this information in accordance with the Data Protection Principles which are set out in Schedule 1 Part 1 of the Act.
 The first Data Protection Principle requires the Northern Ireland Assembly Commission to process this sensitive personal data fairly and lawfully and requires that at least one of the conditions in Schedule 2 and Schedule 3 of the Act is met before it can publish the information.
 The Northern Ireland Assembly Commission does not consider that it has met any of the conditions in Schedule 3 which are necessary for publishing this sensitive personal data and is therefore not published.

-With the exception of childcare, "Other Allowances" are not paid directly to Members, instead this category of allowance is payable to assist with specific support staff costs and may be paid to support staff or on their behalf to a third party (e.g contributions to pensions).
+With the exception of childcare, “Other Allowances” are not paid directly to Members, instead this category of allowance is payable to assist with specific support staff costs and may be paid to support staff or on their behalf to a third party (e.g. contributions to pensions).
 These allowances include childcare, temporary secretarial expenditure, support staff mileage, disability allowance, support staff statutory redundancy payments and the cost of employer pension contributions paid for support staff.
-It was not previously possible to report this latter type of allowance, however in order to enable a meaningful comparison to be made, the report published for 2011/2012 has been updated.
-The largest allowance claimed in this category is the "employer pension contribution", which is made on behalf of support staff (69% of the total).
+The largest allowance claimed in this category is the “employer pension contribution”, which is made on behalf of support staff (64% of the total).
 Temporary secretarial expenditure (TSE) is payable to cover additional costs that may be incurred by a Member in employing additional temporary staff to cover if a permanent employee is absent from work due to illness or injury or on maternity leave.
 The amount of TSE claimed continues to vary from year to year.

 Winding Up Expenditure (WUE)